lee-hodg/fpghost.github.io/_posts/2020-08-27-delta-method.md

 ## Review of the CLT

-If we have some random variables $X_1, \dots, X_n$, which are all i.i.d (independent and indentically distributed), and have common population mean $\mu$, and population variance $\sigma^2$, and we consider the sample mean
+If we have some random variables $X_1, \dots, X_n$, which are all i.i.d (independent and identically distributed), and have a common population mean $\mu$, and population variance $\sigma^2$, and we consider the sample mean

 $$\bar{X}_n = \frac{1}{n} \sum_{i=1}^n X_i$$

-The Central Limit Theorem (CLT) tells us that the sum of those variables, and therefore the sample mean will tend to a Guassian random variable as $n \to \infty$,
+The Central Limit Theorem (CLT) tells us that the sum of those variables, and therefore the sample mean will tend to a Gaussian random variable as $n \to \infty$,

 $$\bar{X}_n \stackrel{(d)}{\to} \mathcal{N}$$